Keywords: TSC, >12 months, <36 months, Neurogenetic Syndromes, Biomarkers of Treatment Outcomes in Neurodevelopmental Disorders

 What is being studied?

-The purpose of this study is to examine the effects of behavioral intervention on social-communication skills in infants and toddlers with Tuberous Sclerosis Complex (TSC), and to identify behavioral strategies required to maximize treatment outcomes in infants with TSC.
-Participants will be integrated into an existing early intervention study targeting social communication function in infants.
+The purpose of this study is to examine the effects of behavioral intervention on social-communication skills in infants and toddlers with Tuberous Sclerosis Complex (TSC), and to identify behavioral strategies to maximize treatment outcomes in infants and toddlers with TSC.
+Participants will be enrolled in an early intervention program called JASPER (Joint Attention, Symbolic Play, Engagement, and Regulation) to target social communication functioning.

 Who Can Participate?